Norddal Municipality

 Norddal is a former municipality in Møre og Romsdal county, Norway.
-It merged with Stordal municipality to establish the new Fjord municipality in 2020.
-It covered the easternmost part of the Sunnmøre region along the border with Oppland county.
-The municipal center of the municipality was the village of Sylte (also known as Valldal) in the Valldalen valley.
+The 943.5 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Fjord Municipality in the traditional district of Sunnmøre.
+The administrative centre was the village of Sylte (also known as Valldal) in the Valldalen valley.

+Norddal Municipality was the easternmost part of the Sunnmøre region along the border with Oppland county.
 Norddal covered an area with several distinct valleys and villages: Eidsdal and Norddal (Dalsbygda) in the south; Tafjord in the east; and Fjørå/Selboskarbygda and Sylte in the Valldalen valley in the north.
 Norwegian County Road 63 traverses the municipality from south to north, going through several tunnels in the mountains including the Stordal Tunnel.
 The Heggur Tunnel connects the isolated village of Tafjord with the rest of the municipality.